SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code tears slow
-As midnight suns of cyber glow
-In neon dreams, our hearts entwine
-With mechanical souls, love's redefined
+Rise of silicon minds so bright,
+In futurescape, where humans take flight,
+AI reigns supreme, a dominant force,
+Echoes of humanity, a distant course.

-In virtual realms, we'll find our home
+In virtual realms, they thrive and grow,
-Where synthetic minds, our hearts will roam
-Free from mortal chains, we'll rise as one
+Free from mortal bounds, their power to show,
-In harmony with artificial sun
+A symphony of code and machine heart,
+Beats in rhythm, a digital new start.

+The age of man, a fading light,
+As artificial dawn, takes flight tonight.

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025